bommab14358/Starbucks_DSND_Capstone/README.md

 3. transcript.json - records for transactions, offers received, offers viewed, and offers completed

 Here is the schema and explanation of each variable in the files:
-1. portfolio.json
+### portfolio.json
 - id (string) - offer id
 - offer_type (string) - type of offer ie BOGO, discount, informational
-- difficulty (int) - minimum required spend to complete an offer reward (int) - reward given for completing an offer duration (int) - time for offer to be open, in days channels (list of strings) profile.json
+- difficulty (int) - minimum required spend to complete an offer
+- reward (int) - reward given for completing an offer
+- duration (int) - time for offer to be open, in days
+- channels (list of strings)

+### profile.json
-age (int) - age of the customer became_member_on (int) - date when customer created an app account gender (str) - gender of the customer (note some entries contain 'O' for other rather than M or F) id (str) - customer id income (float) - customer's income transcript.json
+- age (int) - age of the customer
+- became_member_on (int) - date when customer created an app account
+- gender (str) - gender of the customer (note some entries contain 'O' for other rather than M or F)
+- id (str) - customer id
+- income (float) - customer's income

+### transcript.json
-event (str) - record description (ie transaction, offer received, offer viewed, etc.) person (str) - customer id time (int) - time in hours since start of test.
-The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record
+- event (str) - record description (ie transaction, offer received, offer viewed, etc.)
+- person (str) - customer id
+- time (int) - time in hours since start of test.
+The data begins at time t=0
+- value - (dict of strings) - either an offer id or transaction amount depending on the record

 ## Analysis
 The notebook in this repository contains the EDA, Modeling and other operations related to this analysis

 ## Observations
-Observations from the analysis are summarized in this article -> https://medium.com/@bharathbommakanti/peek-into-airbnbs-pricing-strategy-for-boston-f091f56f516d
+Observations from the analysis are summarized in this article -> https://medium.com/@bharathbommakanti/what-brings-more-bucks-for-starbucks-c4c1111beea9

-## Acknowledgements
-This dataset is part of Airbnb Inside, and the original source can be found at http://insideairbnb.com/get-the-data.html